GaborFarkas/gaborfarkas.github.io/README.md

 Source code of my company website at farkasgaborev.eu.

-License is MIT, so take anything you like, just attribute.
-Or don't, I won't judge.
-I can make more anytime.
+License for the code is formally MIT.
+Practically, attribution is very well appreciated but not required.
+I won't judge.

+The content is of course copyrighted.